Your weather: Downpours forecast in western and northern areas of North Island

-Nearly 1500 households across the Wakatipu basin were left without power last night due to "extreme'' weather conditions due to strike the North Island today.
+Hundreds of households across the Wakatipu Basin were left without power last night due to "extreme'' weather conditions due to strike the North Island today.

+According to Aurora Energy's website, 360 customers in Glenorchy, 270 at Arthurs Point, 73 at Lower Shotover and Speargrass Flat, and 69 at Frankton are still without power.

 The spring snowfall brought both chaos and cheer to the Queenstown Lakes district and beyond.